11 Successful Kid Entrepreneurs Keeping Their Eyes on the Prize

 Today’s kidpreneurs venture far beyond the lemonade stand.
 They manage staffs, meet celebrities and are moguls in the making.

-Think about that the next time your little one bugs you to help her springboard her own business.
-We’ve compiled a list with 11 reasons to take her seriously.
+Think about that the next time your little ones bug you to help them springboard their own business.
+We’ve compiled a list with 11 reasons to take them seriously.

 For Mikaila Ulmer, it all started with a bee sting.
 Make that two.
-Encouraged by her parents and teachers, the Austin, Texas, native signed up for two entrepreneurship contests when she was just four and a half years old.
+Encouraged by her parents and teachers, the Austin, Texas, native signed up for two entrepreneurship contests when she was just 4-and-a-half-years-old.
 “At that same time, I got stung by two bees in one week,” she tells Entrepreneur.
 “What are the chances?!”

 To help ease Mikaila’s resulting fear of bees, her great-granny Helen sent her a 1940s cookbook that contained her favorite recipe for flaxseed lemonade.
 “Then I did some research on bees and found out how important they are to our ecosystem and that they’re dying, so I created a product that would help save them.”